ordervschaos/pensive-books/README.md

 For the complete set of security policies and their SQL implementations, refer to the `schema.sql` file.

 ## How can I deploy this project?
+Easiest way is to deploy to Netlify or Vercel.